carovaldezg/Thesis-demo-in-French/README.md

 The system allows its users to be their own remote control to control different appliances of their house or office, interacting with them naturally using HCI and natural user interfaces.

+# Publications

 This project has been published as a research success case and presented in international conferences such as CLIHC: https://dl.acm.org/citation.cfm?id=2824913 and IADIS: http://www.iadisportal.org/digital-library/una-plataforma-para-el-desarrollo-de-ambientes-inteligentes-utilizando-sistemas-de-interfaz-natural-y-hardware-de-bajo-costo

-Also, the project has been awarded by:
+# The project has been awarded by:

   - Microsoft and Dar foundation in their contests TEC 1 and TEC 2 during 2015,
   - Ministry of Sciences from República Argentina in their contest Innovar 2015,